 Dublin might be small compared to other capital cities in Europe but that certainly hasn’t impacted how many activities and sites it has to offer.
 Known as the perfect city for couples to visit, you certainly won’t ever be bored with an endless amount of things to do for couples in Dublin!

 While a lot of people know Dublin for its bars or music events, there is so much more to the city.
 Whether you’re after an active date to impress or something more chilled but still quirky, we have got you covered.

 We’ve rounded up 7 of the best couples’ activities Dublin has to offer:

 1. Howth cliff walk

-When it comes to watching the sunset over Dublin, there is no better vantage point than the Howth cliff walk.
+When it comes to watching the sunset over Dublin, there is no better vantage point than the Howth cliff walk and it’s the perfect couple activity to begin with.
 The full loop is 12km and takes around three hours to complete but there are options for shorter routes depending on where you choose to begin.

 From the rocky coastline to the fresh sea air and rugged cliffs, this is certainly a hike that will have you captivated from beginning to end with its magnificent views.
 It’s also quite rocky in parts so do make sure you wear your trainers or walking boots for this one.